 Business Research Methods (3).
-Prereq.: MAT 133 or higher.
+Prereq.: BSM 325

 An examination of the processes and techniques of business research and its use to today's business leader.
 Among the areas covered are the process of defining a problem, selecting the method of research, ascertaining costs and benefits, statistical tools, and the presentation and implementation of findings.